gdolly/gdolly.github.io/_posts/2021-07-22-about-vegansim.markdown

 Not really.
 Like I said before, most food on my plate everyday has always been vegan.
 And I was not a milk fan anyway and I think nobody is.
 So it boils down to tea, curd and occasional ice creams/cakes that I’ve given up.

-I drink soya milk though as a substitute to cow’s milk, which kind of gives me needed B12 and calcium.
+I drink soya milk (which is usually fortified with B12) as a substitute to cow’s milk, which kind of gives me the needed B12 and calcium.

 <br/>

 ***Your bones will get weaker?
 How would you manage pregnancy, et ?***

 Even though I don’t quite like this question, for the sake of answering, I really don’t think my bones are getting any weaker at all.
 I do martial arts and I think I’m quite fit.
-But this is what we are made to think, we have become victims of the advertisement of the dairy industry.
+But this is what we are made to think, we have become victims of the advertisement by the dairy industry.
 In fact a lot of cancers and other diseases that are trending these days are caused because of milk and the adulterations they do in order to keep it fresh.

-A lot of top athletes like Serena Williams follow vegan diet too and it has only improved their game.
+A lot of top athletes like Novak Djokovic, Serena Williams follow vegan diet too, and it has only improved their game.
 You can watch the documentary *The Game Changers* if you are interested to see how.

 <br/>